 How Much Capital is Required?

 The contract manager requires capital to stock and operate the shop & concessions.
 The contract manager is in possession of a valuable service station and of the cash received for the sale of motor fuels, therefore a deposit is also required.
-Including the deposit, a new contract manager will require between £42,000 & £100,000 to start their business.
-This is very much dependant on the size & facilities of the service station.
+Including the deposit, a new contract manager will require between £50,000 and £100,000 to start their business.
+This is very much dependant on the size and facilities of the service station.

-Click here to start on the journey to become a MFG contract manager.
+Click below to start on the journey to become a MFG contract manager.